emolaus/paperquizkiller/README.md

 Version 1: a pitch site and a demo flow of the application.
 Version 2: "distribute" page, and quiz pages generated for each student.
 Version 3: a rudimentary dashboard with summaries of quiz results.
 Version 4: create classes, distribute to entire class.
-Ongoing in branch "dev".

 The actual database is not included in the repo.